suriya911/stock_tracker_basic/README.md

 ### Docker Deployment

+1. Make sure your `.env` file is set up with the API key

-1. Build and run using Docker Compose:
+2. Build and run using Docker Compose:
 ```bash
 docker-compose up --build
 ```

-2. Or build and run using Docker directly:
+3. Or build and run using Docker directly:
 ```bash
 # Build the image
 docker build -t stock-price-tracker .